 While these feelings may be pleasurable, they can be dangerous in a number of professions, particularly those that include driving or other use of heavy machinery.
 As such, many industries test for Oxycodone usage.

-Non-abusers of oxycodone could probably pass a drug screen for oxycodone in the following forms:
+Non-abusers could probably pass a drug screen for oxycodone in the following forms:

 - Saliva test after one to four days of not taking oxycodone

 - Blood test after one day of not taking oxycodone

 - Urine test after three to four days of not taking oxycodone

 - Hair follicle test after 90+ days of not taking oxycodone

 Users should know oxycodone is detectable this quickly;

 - saliva within 15 minutes of ingestion

 - hair follicles within five to seven days of ingestion

 This medication is a synthetic opioid.
 Because it is a synthetic, there are special types of tests designed specifically to detect its presence.
 These tests are highly accurate and can detect the presence of the drug in the system long after it has effectively left the user’s body.